Maximizing CNN Accelerator Efficiency Through Resource Partitioning: Evaluation

+To examine the differences between Single-CLP and Multi-CLP designs, we present detailed comparisons for two networks and scenarios.
+First, to compare with the Single-CLP design in~\cite{zhang2015optimizing}, we choose the same network and parameters: AlexNet using floating point at 100MHz.
+Then, we evaluate a more aggressive scenario: SqueezeNet using 16-bit fixed-point arithmetic at 170MHz.

-Next we compare the costs and performance of the Single-CLP and Multi-CLP systems for the two FPGA platforms.
-Table~\ref{tab:config} presents the parameters chosen by the tool for each system.
-In each table, $T_n$ and $T_m$ give the parallelism of the compute module (Figure~\ref{fig:clp}) and $T_r$ and $T_c$ control the on-chip data tiling (Section~\ref{ssec:clp}).
+Tables~\ref{tab:alex-float-config} and~\ref{tab:squeezenet-fixed-config} present the parameters chosen by our optimization for AlexNet and SqueezeNet on each FPGA.
+In each table, $T_n$ and $T_m$ give the parallelism of the compute module (Figure~\ref{fig:clp}).
+Additionally, for AlexNet we show the $T_r$ and $T_c$ parameters, which control the on-chip data tiling (Section~\ref{ssec:clp}).

-Because we use the design in~\cite{zhang2015optimizing} as the baseline for our CLPs, our Single-CLP system on the 485T has the same parameters, $T_n=7$ and $T_m=64$, and the same speed, 2.0~million cycles.\footnote{The cycle counts in~\cite{zhang2015optimizing} only account for half of the convolutional layers (i.e., layers 1a, 2a, ..., 5a of Figure~\ref{fig:alexnet} but not layers 1b, 2b, ..., 5b).
-We therefore double the cycle count in Table 4 of~\cite{zhang2015optimizing} to compare with our implementation.}\textsuperscript{,}\footnote{We cannot verify $T_r$ and $T_c$ with prior work~\cite{zhang2015optimizing} as they are not reported.} Accenting the fairness of the comparison, we note that the Single-CLP and Multi-CLP designs have the same arithmetic cost, which the Multi-CLP design spreads among several CLPs.
+For AlexNet, Table~\ref{tab:alex-float-config} shows that when we target the same system as~\cite{zhang2015optimizing} (Single-CLP, 32-bit floating point, 485T), our optimization yields the same parameters ($T_n=7$ and $T_m=64$) and the same speed (2.0~million cycles).\footnote{The cycle counts in~\cite{zhang2015optimizing} only account for half of the convolutional layers (i.e., layers 1a, 2a, ..., 5a of Figure~\ref{fig:alexnet}, but not layers 1b, 2b, ..., 5b).
+We therefore double the cycle count in Table 4 of~\cite{zhang2015optimizing} to compare with our implementation.}\textsuperscript{,}\footnote{Prior work~\cite{zhang2015optimizing} does not report $T_r$ and $T_c$.} Accenting the fairness of the comparison, we note that the Single-CLP and Multi-CLP designs have the same arithmetic unit cost, which the Multi-CLP design spreads among several CLPs.
 Recall that a CLP requires $T_n\times T_m$ multipliers and adders.
 For example, on the 690T FPGA, the Single-CLP design uses $9\times64=576$ multipliers and adders in one CLP.
-The corresponding Multi-CLP design uses the same number ($1\times48+3\times48+1\times128+4\times64=576$), but distributes them over four different CLPs.
+The corresponding Multi-CLP design uses the same number ($1\times64 + 1\times96 + 2 \times 64 + 1 \times 48 + 1 \times 48 + 3 \times 64=576$), but distributes them over six CLPs.

-The tables also show which of the 10 convolutional layers of the network, shown in Figure~\ref{fig:alexnet}, map to which CLPs.
-Interestingly, although the resources of the 485T and 690T FPGAs are not drastically different, the optimization tool finds very different Multi-CLP solutions for these two platforms.
-On the 485T, it uses three CLPs, mapping layers 1a and 1b to CLP0, layers 2a and 2b to CLP1, and the remaining six layers to CLP2.
-On the 690T, the optimizer finds a less-regular solution.
-Here, the best Multi-CLP solution decomposes the layers differently, splitting up the paired layers to different CLPs (e.g., layer 2a is computed on CLP2 while layer 2b is computed on CLP3).